Death toll rises as 7-year-old found in ruins of Florida condo collapse

 Authorities were eager to make as much progress as possible before the expected arrival of Elsa, which strengthened into the first hurricane of the 2021 season on Friday as it threatened the Caribbean.

-The storm could hit South Florida early on Tuesday, according to the National Hurricane Center in Miami, with heavy rains and strong winds arriving before that.
-But the center warned that Elsa’s forecasted path remains uncertain.
+The storm could be near South Florida by Monday or Tuesday, National Weather Service meteorologist Robert Molleda told reporters, with tropical storm-force winds arriving as early as Sunday.
+But he warned that Elsa’s forecasted path remains uncertain.

 The renewed search effort began shortly after a visit to the scene on Thursday by U.S. President Joe Biden, who spent about three hours consoling families of the dead and missing.